riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

         	1
 ```

 Here, the `cutadapt` command run for `cutAdapters (WTnone)` had an exit code of 0 so the step succeeded.
-The `collate_tpms.R` command run for `collateTpms (WT3AT, WTnone)'` had an exit code of 1, indicating an error, so the step failed.
+The `collate_tpms.R` command run for `collateTpms (WT3AT, WTnone)` had an exit code of 1, indicating an error, so the step failed.

 To see any output and error messages printed by the commands run by Nextflow and which are captured by Nextflow, run, for example: